shivaninja/AC-to-DC-Converter-Using-Bridge-Diode/README.md

 Voltage slowly goes to zero

-capicitor Discharges only when Voltage is zero

-Circuit becomes safe and predictable
+A capacitor discharges because there is a path for current to flow, and voltage becomes zero as a result of discharging Circuit becomes safe and predictable

 The resistor is a controlled leak.